Learn about peer conferences

-Most professional conference planners want to be responsible for large conferences–the bigger the conference the more lucrative and the greater the resulting professional status.
-Traditional conference organizers have a vested interest, therefore, in creating the biggest conference possible, a motivation that is not necessarily aligned with the best interests of attendees.
+Most professional conference planners want to be responsible for large conferences.
+The bigger the conference the more lucrative and the greater the resulting professional status.
+Traditional conference organizers have a vested interest, therefore, in creating the biggest conference possible.
+Large meetings, however, aren’t generally in the best interests of attendees.

 If, instead, we focus on attendees’ best interests, a question then arises: How big should a conference be?
 We’ve seen that competing size-sensitive factors drive participant interactions.
 As the number of attendees increases, potential group knowledge and perspectives increase, but interactivity between participants decreases.
 If we are looking for the maximum amount of useful interactivity, then, ideally, we’ll want to have just enough attendees to provide a useful amount of group expertise and experience.

-I think it’s significant that, without prompting, a third of the people I’ve interviewed about their conference experiences said that they preferred small conferences, and when I asked them what they meant by small, they invariably gave me the figure of under a hundred attendees.
-I’ve been surprised and pleased by how well the peer conference format adjusts to the people present, whether there are 20 or 80.
+I think it’s significant that, without prompting, a third of the people I’ve interviewed about their conference experiences said that they preferred small conferences.
+When I ask them what they mean by small, they invariably give me the figure of under a hundred attendees.
+I’ve been surprised and pleased by how well the peer conference format adjusts to the people present.
 And so have the attendees.

 Am I saying that it’s impossible to create Conferences That Work with more than a hundred people?
-No. And I’m actively working to extend the ideas that drive the success of my design to larger events, by creating multiple “mini-Conferences That Work” inside larger events.
+No. It’s perfectly possible to successfully extend the design, by creating multiple “mini-Conferences That Work” inside larger events.
 The crucial point to understand, however, is that good process for making meaningful connections with others doesn’t scale.
 You can’t expect to create the same level of intimacy over a couple of days with, say, a thousand people as you can with fifty.

 Unfortunately, a prepared conference agenda normally eliminates, or at best reduces, the likelihood of unexpected, impromptu sessions of “messiness.”
-Most people don’t possess the necessary mixture of on-the-spot chutzpah and charisma to successfully modify a conference program that has been carefully prepared and scheduled.
+Most people don’t possess the necessary mixture of on-the-spot chutzpah and charisma to successfully modify a carefully scheduled conference program.
 Unless a conference reserves specific time blocks for attendee-nominated sessions and provides a workable mechanism for attendees to propose and choose topics, the event is very unlikely to depart significantly from its pre-planned course.

 I’ve found that half or more of attendee-desired conference topics are missed with a pre-planned conference schedule.
 Not only fruitful session topics but also optimum session modalities, such as tours, discussion groups, or impromptu workshops, get overlooked.